 “Our goal, both in the workplace and throughout society at large, should be to create a culture of inclusion so that people feel comfortable and can excel.
 Then, the emphasis should be on assessing candidates based on their skills and abilities, rather than the ‘category’ they belong to.”

 Offering advice to young LGBTQ+ people who have aspirations to become business leaders, Diageo’s Porter shared, “Be yourself!
-Never apologize for who you are and be proud of all the amazing things you can offer.”
+Never apologise for who you are and be proud of all the amazing things you can offer.”

-He continued, “No one is ‘just’ the label people make you wear – we are all beautifully complicated, unique and different, and thankfully there is a growing realization that embracing difference makes us all richer.
+He continued, “No one is ‘just’ the label people make you wear – we are all beautifully complicated, unique and different, and thankfully there is a growing realisation that embracing difference makes us all richer.
 We all have bias, but learning to understand that and being conscious of it means we become more connected to the people around us.”